 None of those 33 climbs are at all long (all in all they amount to a total of over 4km of climbing, approximately 120 metres per climb), but occur with such relentless frequency that a wearing down process takes place through the lengthy 258km route.
 Added to the various awkward road furniture the riders must negotiate with, this is one of the more stressful races of the season.

-This week, the Classics head for the hills, for the Amstel Gold Race, which finishes on the famous Cauberg climb.…
+As the Classics head for the hills, for the Amstel Gold Race no ascent is more famous than the Cauberg

 Of all the climbs en route, the Cauberg stands tall as the landmark the race is synonymous with.
 71 metres high, 1.2km long, an average gradient of 5.8% and steepest sections at 12% – these numbers aren’t eye-wateringly tough, and indeed the riders won’t feel so bad the first time up early in the day.
 But by the time of the second ascent they’ll have the collective pain of 20 climbs in their legs, and another half a dozen-or-so by the third ascent, before the fourth and final time up marks the end of the day’s climbing.

 The top of the Cauberg also used to be where the race finished, but it moved in 2013 to just under two kilometres after – an alteration that was much needed to inject the race with a sense of unpredictability following a decade of editions almost exclusively ending in large sprints up the Cauberg.